tilmanschweitzer/100-days-of-code/README.md

 * The existing test cases helped a lot to find defects
 * Tests should cover more lines

+## Day 13

+Use one StuckThreadHandler per file to avoid concurrency issues.
+The new approach with the separation of the parser lead to a shared state in the handler instances.
+This caused race conditions and ConcurrentModificationExceptions when started with the --async parameter.

+Insights

+* It not necessary to make everything immutable, but Suppliers can help to provide new instances for every potentially concurrent operations.

 ## Idea Backlog